cryptoartcom/cryptoart-smart-contracts/README.md

 ### Deployment and Upgrading via Anvil and the Makefile

 The Makefile simplifies key tasks to streamline long commands in the CLI.

-Run `make help` to see all available commands.
+Run `make help` for instructions on how to use the makefile.

 **1. Starting a Local Anvil Node**